Unfair Dismissal and Wrongful Dismissal Claims: Our Pricing Structure

 Sue currently works as a Paralegal, handling both company commercial and employment matters.
 Sue has twenty years’ experience in assisting with the preparation of Employment Tribunal cases and acts as initial point of contact for all new employment enquiries.
 Sue does not carry out advocacy at the Employment Tribunal but does assist with all aspects surrounding the preparation of Employment Tribunal claims.

-In order to offer our clients the fairest possible price, Gail and Sue will carry out much of the routine work in unfair dismissal and wrongful dismissal claims with Steve handling the more complicated claims, the more complicated aspects of simpler claims and any Employment Tribunal advocacy.
+In order to offer our clients the fairest possible price, Sue will carry out much of the routine work in unfair dismissal and wrongful dismissal claims with Steve handling the more complicated claims, the more complicated aspects of simpler claims and any Employment Tribunal advocacy.

 Although there are a number of other options for funding an Employment Tribunal claim, we offer three options:-